-Subject Percent of Grade

-Attendance and class participation 30%
+Subject Percent of Grade Attendance and class participation (individual) 30% Mini assignments toward final group project (team) Final presentation & write-up (team)

-Group project and assignment 40%

-Final write-up 30%

 Students are required to read assigned materials before the class in order to actively participate in the class discussion.
 Attendance and participation in discussion account for 30% of the final grade.